AdobeDocs/experience-manager-cloud-service.en/help/assets/edit-images-assets-view.md

 ![express in essentials UI](/help/assets/assets/express-in-essentials-ui.jpg) To edit images using [!DNL Adobe Express] embedded editor, follow the steps below:

-1. Land on to AEM Assets View using the link - [AEM Asset View](https://experience.adobe.com/#/assets) and select the right repository.
+1. Land on to AEM Assets View using the link - [AEM Assets View](https://experience.adobe.com/#/assets) and select the right repository.
 1. Click **Assets**, enter a folder, and select an image.
 1. Click **Open in Adobe Express**.
 The image opens on an express canvas.
 1. Make the required edits to the image.
-1. If your project requires you to add more pages, click **Add**, select Assets, enter a folder, select an image to bring onto the canvas page, and then perform the required edits to the image.
+1. If your project requires you to add more pages, click **Add**, select assets, enter a folder, select an image to bring onto the canvas page, and then perform the required edits to the image.
 1. To save the image(s), click **Save**.
 The save dialog box displays.

    >[!NOTE]